erlware/epax/README.md

     $ make

-This creates the executable `epax`.
+This creates an executable `epax`.

 SYNOPSIS